Christopher Lambert: Career

 Director Hugh Hudson and Warner Brothers chose Lambert, wanting an unknown actor to play Tarzan, a human raised by apes in the jungle.
-Lambert got the role beating out Viggo Mortensen and Stellan Skarsgard partly thanks to his myopia, because when he took off his glasses it seemed he was always looking into the distance.
+Lambert got the role beating out Viggo Mortensen partly thanks to his myopia, because when he took off his glasses it seemed he was always looking into the distance.
 Released in 1984, Greystoke: The Legend of Tarzan, Lord of the Apes, was nominated for many awards.
 Also that year, Lambert starred opposite Catherine Deneuve in Love Songs.

 He played the lead in Luc Besson's stylistic film Subway (1985), about a man being hunted in the underground subways of Paris.

 In 1986, Lambert appeared in Highlander the role for which he would be best known.
 In the film, Lambert starred as Connor MacLeod, an immortal warrior who could be killed only by decapitation.
 Lambert was cast in the role after Kurt Russell dropped out of the film and after director Russell Mulcahy saw a picture of him in a magazine.
 Despite barely speaking English, Lambert spent weeks learning the language before filming with a dialect coach.
 The film became a cult hit and was an international box-office success, rock group Queen composed and performed the soundtrack, and Lambert also appeared as MacLeod in the music video for Queen's "Princes of the Universe".
 In 1987, Lambert played the leading role of Salvatore Giuliano in The Sicilian, directed by Michael Cimino.
 In 1988, he starred in Agnieszka Holland's To Kill a Priest, in which he played a character based on Jerzy Popiełuszko and his murder under the Polish communist regime.

-He was offered the role of Martin Riggs in Lethal Weapon, but he turned the role down.
-He was John Glen's first choice for the role of James Bond in The Living Daylights, but he was ultimately turned down due to his accent.
-He was also considered for the lead role of Edward Lewis in Pretty Woman back when the film was known as "3000."